 You’d want to start by making a list of everywhere (and we mean everywhere) that your podcast title would’ve been mentioned.
 This can be on your website, PR, guest posting, etc., and then you’d have to go back and update all of those pages/reach out to other pages to update your name for you.

 You would also need to notify your audience that the title is changing so when they search for your show or have a new episode added to their feed, they’re not confused and unsubscribe from your show.
-Notify your audience through whatever channels you have access to such as within your actual podcast, social media, newsletters, on your website, etc.

-Your podcast description is the biography for your overall show.
-This description is what will show up on Spotify, Apple, and all other listening platforms when someone searches for your podcast.
+This description is what shows up on Spotify, Apple, and all other listening platforms when someone searches for your podcast.

 Again, we want to consider keywords when it comes to your podcast description.
 To avoid keyword stuffing (adding too many keywords to your content to the point that it’s actually more negative than positive for SEO), select around 2 keywords to use in your description.
 These keywords should be relevant to the overarching theme of your podcast vs. individual episodes.